LeviShaSha/Lineage2-Revolution/MercSG Guide.md

 ### 4.How to
 ### 5.How to
 ### 6.Trivia
-**Bind Yellow Herb to get Double Exp Potion!!!**
+**-Bind Yellow Herb to get Double Exp Potion!!!**
-**You can get scrolls/runes/enhancement meterials in summon stone dungeon also with monsters near ur lvl** **Use Core Potion in Summon Stones!!!!!!Hell lot of core**
+**-You can get scrolls/runes/enhancement meterials in summon stone dungeon also with monsters near ur lvl**
+**-Use Core Potion in Summon Stones!!!!!!Hell lot of core**

 ## Part 3 Useful links